 In summary, the \planck\ 2013 cosmological parameters were pulled slightly towards lower $H_0$ and $\ns$ by the $\ell\approx 1800$ 4-K line systematic in the $217\times217$ cross-spectrum, but the net effect of this systematic is relatively small, leading to shifts of $0.5\,\sigma$ or less in cosmological parameters.
-Changes to the low level data processing, beams, sky coverage, etc.\ and likelihood code also produce shifts of typically $0.5\,\sigma$ or less.
-The combined effect of these changes is to introduce parameter shifts relative to {\paramsI} of less than $0.71\,\sigma$, with the exception of $\tau$ and $\As e^{-2\tau}$. {\it The main scientific conclusions of {\paramsI} are therefore consistent with the 2015 \Planck\ analysis.}
+Changes to the low-level data processing, beams, sky coverage, etc., as well as the likelihood code also produce shifts of typically $0.5\,\sigma$ or less.
+The combined effect of these changes is to introduce parameter shifts relative to {\paramsI} of less than $0.7\,\sigma$, with the exception of $\tau$ and $\As e^{-2\tau}$. {\it The main scientific conclusions of {\paramsI} are therefore consistent with the 2015 \Planck\ analysis.}

-Parameters for the base \lcdm\ cosmology derived from full-mission DetSet, cross-year, or cross-half-mission spectra are in extremely good agreement, demonstrating that residual (i.e. uncorrected) cotemporal systematics are at low levels.
+Parameters for the base \lcdm\ cosmology derived from full-mission DetSet, cross-year, or cross-half-mission spectra are in extremely good agreement, demonstrating that residual (i.e., uncorrected) cotemporal systematics are at low levels.
 This is also true for the extensions of the \lcdm\ model discussed in Sect.~\ref{sec:grid}.
 It is therefore worth explaining why we have adopted the cross-half-mission likelihood as the baseline for this and other 2015 \Planck\ papers.
-The cross-half-mission likelihood has lower signal-to-noise than the full-mission DetSet likelihood; however the errors on the cosmological parameters from the two likelihoods are almost identical as can be seen from the entries in Table~\ref{paramtab1}.
+The cross-half-mission likelihood has lower signal-to-noise than the full-mission DetSet likelihood; however, the errors on the cosmological parameters from the two likelihoods are almost identical, as can be seen from the entries in Table~\ref{paramtab1}.
 This is also true for extended \LCDM\ models.
-However, for more complicated tests such as searches for localized features in the power spectra \citep{planck2014-a24}, residual 4-K line systematics and residual uncorrected correlated noise at high multipoles in the DetSet likelihood can produce results suggestive of new physics (though not at a high significance level).
+However, for more complicated tests, such as searches for localized features in the power spectra \citep{planck2014-a24}, residual 4-K line systematic effects and residual uncorrected correlated noise at high multipoles in the DetSet likelihood can produce results suggestive of new physics (though not at a high significance level).
 We have therefore decided to adopt the cross-half-mission likelihood as the baseline for the 2015 analysis, sacrificing some signal-to-noise in favour of reduced systematics.
 For almost all of the models considered in this paper, the \Planck\ results are limited by small systematics of various types, including systematic errors in modelling foregrounds, rather than by signal-to-noise.